Upgrading

 && kubectl delete $(kubectl get kt -n <namespace> -o name | grep transaction-state) -n <namespace>

-For more information, see Deleting internal topics used by the operator.
+For more information, see the Strimzi documentation.

 Verifying the upgrade